 Firstly, everyone agrees, you can’t put in more than you give out, meaning, you need to burn more calories than you eat.
 Damn, I really do have to do exercise.

-Interestingly, I’m not a big eater, had dropped bread from the diet some time ago, don’t drink soda and stuck to just one or two cups of tea or coffee each day.
+Interestingly, I’m not a big eater, had dropped bread from the diet some time ago, don’t drink soda and stick to just one or two cups of tea or coffee each day.
 Where was the weight coming from?

-That’s when I learnt about the some of the perspectives of Traditional Chinese Medicine, which, strives to tackle the root cause of obesity by first, by evaluating whether there is an underlying condition, then treating that condition and from there maintaining a correct diet.
+That’s when I learned about some of the perspectives of Traditional Chinese Medicine, which, strives to tackle the root cause of obesity by first, by evaluating whether there is an underlying condition, then treating that condition and from there maintaining a correct diet.
 There’s an article here which explains further.

 1. Stagnation of Liver QI